 Now more than ever, we are seeing a rise in the “unhinged brand” or brands using chaotic conversational moments and memes for content.

-For those who don’t melt their brains with content all day like I do, Google defines a meme as an “image, video, piece of text, etc., typically humorous in nature, that is copied and spread rapidly by internet users, often with slight variations.”
-Think Doge, Success Kid, Disaster Girl, Exit 12, Distracted Boyfriend, and the famously infamous Grumpy Cat.
+If you don’t melt your brain with content all day like I do, Google defines a meme as an “image, video, piece of text, etc., typically humorous in nature, that is copied and spread rapidly by internet users, often with slight variations.”
+Think Success Kid, Distracted Boyfriend, and the infamous Grumpy Cat.

 It could be referencing the co branded movie posters of Barbie and Oppenheimer (which wildly backfired for Warner Bros.), using Jennifer Lawrence eating hot wings to make relatable work content like girlboss, or changing Kourtney Kardashian’s pregnancy announcement to best serve your language learning platform like Duolingo.

-Below is an example of the difference between a meme and an original way to bring a huge culture moment to a brand.
-See how MailChimp took their own spin on the Barbie branding?
-While Gong took imagery directly from copyrighted materials?
+Below is an example of the difference between the two.
+You'll notice how MailChimp took their own spin on the Barbie branding (owned), while Gong took imagery directly from copyrighted materials (third-party).

 In the context of meme marketing, two of those raise questions.
 Firstly, if a for-profit business is using memes on organic social platforms, it could be considered a commercial endeavor.
 Additionally, since most memes only slightly modify the original image with added text, the issue of how much has been changed becomes relevant.